I wanted to write a post about my Great-Grandfather, Lewis Milton.

 On 12 July 1884 the two kings of Cameroon King Ndumbe Lobe Bell and King Akwa signed sovereign rights to the firms of Carl Woermann and Jantzen & Thormählen, represented by the merchants Edward Schmidt and Johann Voss (more on them later), when Cameroon effectively became a German colony.
 One wonders whether the kings truly understood the full implications of what they had signed?

-This process followed a successful formula taken by all the colonial powers, from Portugal, France, Britain and Germany, of imperial expansion and colonisation following either commercialisation or military action as part of the ‘Scramble for Africa’ (see Thomas Pakenham’s excellent book for more on this).
+This process followed a successful formula taken by all the colonial powers, from Portugal, France, Britain and Germany, that of imperial expansion and colonisation following either commercialisation or military action as part of the ‘Scramble for Africa’ (see Thomas Pakenham’s excellent book for more on this).

-By 1884, there were an estimated fifty European trader and missionaries in Cameroon with a population of around 15,000 indigenous people within 50 miles of Douala.
+By 1884, there were an estimated fifty European trader and missionaries in Cameroon with a total estimated population of around 15,000 indigenous people within 50 miles of Douala.
 (The Cameroons, from Mandate to Independence, Victor Le Vine).

 “Neither English traders nor missionaries in Duala accepted the fact of German control there as final.
 They persuaded interested groups in England to write formal protests to the Government.
 Consequently, protests came to London from the African Steamship Company of Liverpool, from a group in Bristol, from the African Association of Liverpool, from the London Chamber of Commerce, from the Chamber of Commerce and Shipping at Bristol, from the Congo District Association of Liverpool, from the African Trade Section of the Incorporated Chamber of Commerce of Liverpool, from the Chamber of Commerce and Manufacturers of Glasgow, and from the two English trading firms of John Holt and R. & W. King.”
 (Germans in the Cameroons 1884-1914, Harry R. Rudin)